 About the Study

-The study will last approximately 7 months with 5 visits to our office and 1 telephone calls.
+The study will last approximately 3 years with 8 visits to our office and 1 telephone call.
 Compensation is available for time and travel for those who qualify.
 Study related care is available to participants at no cost and health insurance is not required nor needed.

 - Over 60 years old